stacks-archive/radiks/README.md

 - Storing and querying complex data
 - Indexing data to easily query user's publicly saved data
-- Collaboration with other users (in progress)
+- Collaboration with other users
 - Real-time updates (in progress)

 ## How?

-The crux of radiks is that it's built on top of CouchDB, in combination with PouchDB.
+The crux of radiks is that it's built to be used with [Radiks-server](https://github.com/hstove/radiks-server), which is an indexing server for decentralized apps.
 Whenever a users saves or updates a model, radiks follows this process:

 1. Encrypt private data on the client-side
-2. Save a raw JSON version of this file in Gaia
+2. Save a raw JSON version of this encrypted data in [Gaia](https://github.com/blockstack/gaia)
-3. Store the encrypted data in CouchDB, making it easy to query in the future.
+3. Store the encrypted data in [Radiks-server](https://github.com/hstove/radiks-server), making it easy to query in the future.

 ### How authorization works

 Application developer's don't want users to have full control over writes to their database.
 Instead, users should only be able to write to data that they explicitly 'own'.
-To do this, radiks utilizes CouchDB authentication, where a users 'signs in' to CouchDB using their Blockstack username and a message signed with their private key as their password.

-When a user first signs up, they must pass this signed message to a radiks-server instance.
-That server will validate the signature, and if it's valid, will create their user record in CouchDB.
-All future writes will skip this server and simply authenticate to CouchDB with their signed message.

-Thus, this initial authorization step is the most centralized aspect of the radiks workflow.
-Although the server never stores a password, it still requires a centralized server to validate the signature.
-In the future, we may experiment with a fork of CouchDB to provide this functionality in a built-in way.
+To do this, Radiks creates 'signing keys', and signs all data using this signing key.
+The indexing server, Radiks-server, will only allow writes that are appropriately signed.
+[Learn more about authorization](https://github.com/hstove/radiks-server/tree/master#authorization)

 ## So, is it decentralized?